 Parallettes and Parallel Bars

 Parallels deserve to be on top of the essential calisthenic equipment list.
 Like the rings, they add a whole new world of different variations that you add to your workouts.
 Their main advantage is that they allow you to have a full range of motion (ROM) on exercises like the handstand pushup and they put much less strain on your wrists.

 While both serve the same purpose, the high version is more suitable for exercises like Dips, and the low version is better for handstands and handstand pushups.
 The reason is obvious: Try falling down paralletes vs high parallete bars and you’ll notice the difference.

 So those are my top 3 essentials.
-Next, we have the calisthenics equipment that’s not properly essential but that can help you overcome certain difficulties, help you progress on your skillwork, or just have overral more fun with your exercises.
+Next, we have the calisthenics equipment that’s not essential but can help you overcome certain difficulties, help you progress on your skillwork or just have more fun with your workouts.

-While I’m usually against using gloves during your workouts, simply because it helps making your hands stronger and much more resilient.
-But there are sometimes that you really have to use gloves.
-After some hard workouts you hands may fail before the rest of your body, and wearing some gloves can help you get some extra work before you’re completely exhausted.
-Another reason is when the surface that you’re gripping is way too though to handle, for example, if you’re doing pull-ups hanging from a wall or when your bar is rusty.
-I have several pairs (most of them destroyed), and recently wrote an article about them.
+While I’m usually against using gloves during your workouts, there are some case where you just have to use them.
+After a hard workout, your hands may fail before the rest of your body, and wearing some gloves can help you get some extra work before you’re completely exhausted.

+And sometimes, the surface you’re gripping is just way too rough to handle.
+I own several pairs (most of them destroyed), and recently wrote an article about them.

 Pull-Up Bands/ Resistance Bands

-For me, Jumping Ropes is one of the most effective and accessible cardio exercise there is.
-They are ideal for warm-up to do before any type of marcial art or workout.
-You can do it anywhere and you just need a piece of rope to do it.
+Made famous by the boxing community, Jumping Rope is one of the most effective and accessible cardio exercises there is.
+They are ideal to warm-up before any type of marcial art or workout.
+You can do them pretty much anywhere and all you need is a piece of rope.
 Rocky Approves!

 Dip Belts/ Weight Vest

-If pull-ups and dips are a piece of cake to you and you want an extra challenge, consider getting into the so-called “weighted calisthenics”, meaning: Calisthenics with additional weight, there are dip belt and weight vests.
+If pull-ups and dips are a piece of cake to you and you want an extra challenge, consider getting into the so-called “weighted calisthenics” by using Dip Belts and Weighted Vests.

-Dip belts are placed around the waist and loaded with additional weights and they usually have an adjustable chain that can be adapted to the required length, like you see in the video.
+Dip belts are placed around the waist and loaded with additional weights and they usually have an adjustable chain that can be adapted to the required length.

 The Ab Wheel